After Wilbur and Orville (1940 - present time)

 WWII also shows the first usable helicopter flying.
 It's a Sikorsky and it flies already in 1940.

 An important development is the jet engine.
 Until the arrival of the jet engine all engines were piston engines that work exactly like a car engine (although much more complicated...).
 They use petrol (gasoline) as a fuel and have pistons that are going up and down.
 Piston engines for aviation are strong and lightweight.
 That's why they look different.
 These engines move propellers to move the aeroplane forward.
 The speed limit for aircraft with piston engines and propellers is around 700 km/h.
 The jet engine is something completely new.
-Actually it does not possess a propeller, but sucks in ai, which leaves red-hot the other end of the engine red-hot because fuel is added to the air.
+Actually it does not possess a propeller, but sucks in air, which leaves the other end of the engine red-hot because fuel is added to the air.
 Of course the fuel is ignited.
 In the Technology part you can learn more about jet engines.

 Sir Frank Whittle's first jet engine And this is his third